 COVID-19 VISITING UPDATE: Please note our rules regarding hospital visits have changed.
 For the latest guidance on our visiting regulations, please visit this page.

-This service comes under the Regional Neuropsychology Service.
-It works closely with the Community Neurorehabilitation (Brain Injury) Service and service users can access Community Neurorehabilitation Programmes providing these are consistent with an individual goal plan following specialist assessment.
+This service comes under the Regional Neuropsychology Service and is based with the Community Neurorehabilitation (Brain Injury) Service at Morriston Hospital.
 The service provides access to a Clinical Neuropsychologist for assessment and intervention, and some limited access to Occupational Therapy, a Rehabilitation Coach and assistant psychologists.

 Referrals accepted from NHS stroke professionals, GPs and the Stroke Association Community workers.